PSY - Psychology

 Reviews the theoretical and empirical support for specific behavior therapeutic practices.
 Approaches may include systematic desensitization, flooding, contingency management techniques and cognitive therapies.
 Also discusses the interface between behavioral assessment and clinical practice.
 Prerequisite: instructor's consent.

 Supplements PSY 962 by providing students with hands-on training and experience with an array of techniques and procedures used in conducting psychological interventions from a cognitive-behavioral perspective.
 Covers reinforcement procedures, desensitization, cognitive therapy, dialectical behavior therapy, and self-regulation procedures.
-Graded S/U. Prerequisites: concurrent enrollment in PSY 962, instructor's consent.
+Prerequisite: instructor's consent.
+Corequisite: PSY 962.

 Gives the student further experience in developing clinical skills.
 Students are supervised in their clinical work with individual clients seen through the department clinic, and/or other appropriate sites.
-May be repeated for credit.
-Graded S/U. Prerequisite: instructor's consent.
+Repeatable for credit.
+Prerequisite: instructor's consent.

 Covers contemporary and developing approaches to psychological assessment identified by the department.
 Course procedures and content vary according to topic.
-Repeatable.
+Repeatable for credit.
 Prerequisite: departmental or instructor's consent.

 Covers contemporary and developing approaches to psychotherapy identified by the department.
 Course procedures and content vary according to topic.
-Repeatable.
+Repeatable for credit.
 Prerequisite: departmental or instructor's consent.

 Cross-listed as CESP 824.
 Examines and practices techniques of counseling through simulated counseling situations and extensive examination of counseling case studies.
 Prerequisites: CESP 728, 802, 803 (or concurrent enrollment), 804, 821, 822 or 811, or departmental consent.